-Plastic pollution leads to the deaths of millions of marine bird species each year.
+Plastic Pollution leads to the deaths of millions of marine bird species each year.
 Arguably more so than other birds, the Laysan albatross has been deeply impacted by plastic debris through their hunting techniques.
-When the albatross dives into the ocean to catch fish, squid or other food they use their beak to skim the surface, picking up plastic along the way.
+When the albatross dives into the ocean to catch fish, squid, or other food they use their beak to skim the surface, picking up plastic along the way.

-Fish, along with pretty much any marine mammal that brings in water through its gills, are increasingly at risk to microscopic plastic debris.
+Fish, along with pretty much any marine mammal that brings in water through its gills, are increasingly at risk of ingesting microscopic plastic debris.
 A study performed at the University of Exeter UK suggested that microscopic marine debris could take up to six times as long for the animal to rid themselves of in comparison to ingesting the debris orally.

-Of course plastic pollution deeply impacts species of fish, but unlike other animals on our list, this is the one animal that’s also commonly eaten by humans.
+Of course, plastic Pollution deeply impacts species of fish, but unlike other animals on our list, this is the one animal that’s also commonly eaten by humans.
 A number of studies suggest that the fish humans continue to consume have at one time or another ingested plastic microfibers, including brown trout, cisco, and perch.

 5. Whales and Dolphins

-A study also found that hundreds of species of cetaceans have been negatively impacted by plastic pollution in the past two decades.
+A study also found that hundreds of species of cetaceans have been negatively impacted by plastic Pollution in the past two decades.
 The obstructions often puncturing and tearing the stomach lining, leading to starvation and death.
 According to Marine Pollution Bulletin, cetaceans are ingesting plastic debris at a rate as high as 31 percent, and in turn, 22 percent of those cetaceans were at an increased risk of death.

 What Can You Do?